HCR hairpin

 Simultaneous quantification of RNA target size and abundance with signal amplification for up to 5 target RNAs (Schwarzkopf & Pierce, 2016).

-The hybridization chain reaction (HCR) mechanism enables isothermal enzyme-free molecular signal amplification (Dirks & Pierce, 2004).
+The hybridization chain reaction (HCR) mechanism enables multiplex, quantitative, 1-step, isothermal, enzyme-free signal amplification in diverse technological settings (Dirks & Pierce, 2004).

 HCR Technology References